Portchain/pg-js/README.md

 ```

 > tx blocks will take and hold a client from the connection pool until the
-> client is released via commit.
+> client is released via commit or rollback.

 It is possible to manually rollback a tx block through the ``rollback()``
 function.
 It works like ``commit()``.